Archibald Grimké

-Archibald Henry Grimké (August 17, 1849 – February 25, 1930) was an African American lawyer, intellectual, journalist, diplomat and community leader in the 19th and early 20th centuries.
-He graduated from freedmen's schools, Lincoln University in Pennsylvania, and Harvard Law School and served as American Consul to the Dominican Republic from 1894 to 1898.
-He was an activist for rights for blacks, working in Boston and Washington, D.C.
-He was a national vice-president of the National Association for the Advancement of Colored People (NAACP), as well as president of its Washington, D.C. branch.
+Archibald Henry Grimké (August 17, 1849 – February 25, 1930) was an African-American lawyer, intellectual, journalist, diplomat and community leader in the 19th and early 20th centuries.
+He graduated from freedmen's schools, Lincoln University in Pennsylvania, and Harvard Law School, and served as American Consul to the Dominican Republic from 1894 to 1898.
+He was an activist for the rights of Black Americans, working in Boston and Washington, D.C.
+He was a national vice-president of the National Association for the Advancement of Colored People (NAACP), as well as president of its Washington, D.C. chapter.